Karenia (dinoflagellate)

 Karenia is a genus that consists of unicellular, photosynthetic, planktonic organisms found in marine environments.
 The genus currently consists of 12 described species.
 They are best known for their dense toxic algal blooms and red tides that cause considerable ecological and economical damage; some Karenia species cause severe animal mortality.
-One species, Karenia brevis, is known to cause respiratory distress and neurotoxic shellfish poisoning (NSP) in humans.
+Two species, Karenia brevis and Karenia cristata, are known to cause respiratory distress and neurotoxic shellfish poisoning (NSP) in humans.

 Taxonomy

 The genus Karenia is named for Dr. Karen Steidinger for her exceptional contributions to dinoflagellate research.
 She has spent many decades researching Karenia brevis.

 12 species have been described in the genus Karenia thus far: